aiotads/new-project/docs/readme.md

 ## Usage
 - You can insert a screenshot or show "-h" result on the display

-## Requirement
+## Prerequisite
-- Describe build and run environment and library dependency.
+- Describe list of build and run environment and library dependency.

 ## How to build
 - Describe OS and compiler setting.
+- Step by setp instructions on how to build the program.

 ## How to run
 - Demo and explain which args is the purpose for.